Skip to main content

 The Bids list

-• GPU label and quantity — the GPU model and count you bid on
+• GPU label and quantity: the GPU model and count you bid on.

-• Operator and site — the provider and facility associated with the inventory
+• Operator and site: the provider and facility associated with the inventory.

-• Term — the start and end dates you requested
+• Term: the start and end dates you requested.

-Bid statuses
+Bid lifecycle and statuses

-RejectedThe bid was not approved; no reservation was created
+RejectedThe bid was not accepted.rejected

 Bid detail page